Skip to content

 Expired

-Chemical Suspicious Activity Reports (CSARs) are made by companies in the chemical or related industries and alert UK law enforcement to the potential purchase of chemicals to manufacture illegal drugs.
+Companies in the chemical or related industries can submit Chemical Suspicious Activity Reports (CSARs) to alert UK law enforcement to the potential purchase or theft of chemicals that may be used to manufacture illegal drugs.

-The Chemical Control Team within the NCA receive CSARs and disseminates the intelligence to the appropriate organisation to action.
+The Chemical Control Team within the NCA receives CSARs and disseminates the intelligence to the appropriate organisation to action.

 Reporting suspicious orders or enquiries